 The Logout Response message SHALL be used by Relying Parties and Verifier to confirm session termination at the sender.
-The Logout Response message SHALL be compliant with Logout Response message defined in the OpenID Connect back-channel Logout specification [25] with the requirements defined in this section.
+The Logout Response message SHALL be compliant with Logout Response message defined in the OpenID Connect back-channel Logout specification (see fn.
+17) with the requirements defined in this section.